shoui520/shoui520.github.io/docs/routine.md

 Here's an interesting challenge for you today.

+Let today be a reading practice day.

-Look up **50** words in your Japanese subtitled anime reading practice.
+Look up **25** words in your Japanese subtitled anime reading practice.

 ## Day 14